Useful Information About the Apartments

 - Turn the lights off when you leave a room.

 - Replace incandescent bulbs with compact fluorescent bulbs where bulbs are on a lot of the time.

-- Minimize the amount of time doors are open on your refrigerator and freezer.
+- Minimize the length of time doors are open to your refrigerator and freezer.

 - Turn off home computers and televisions when not in use.